RohitMalwal/YT_Video_Downloader_GUI/README.md

 This is a simple GUI-based YouTube Downloader built using Python's Tkinter library for the interface and `yt-dlp` for downloading YouTube videos or audio.

+### Disclaimer

+This tool is intended for educational purposes only.
+Use it responsibly and ensure that you comply with all applicable laws, YouTube's Terms of Service, and content creators' rights.
+Downloading copyrighted material without permission is illegal.

+By using this tool, you acknowledge that you are solely responsible for ensuring the content you download is legally available for download.

 ## Features

 - **Download Video/Audio**: Download the video or audio from YouTube based on the user's selection.